Leonjmroe/MSc-AI/Module 10 - Reinforcement Learning/Assesment 2/submission/README.md

 Evaluate trained agents.
 Renders by default (`--no-render` to disable).

+The Interim model directory houses the agents at various training episodes denoted by _x, x being the episode count.

+Example of how to run these: `python eval_dqn.py interim_models/dqn_500.pt`

 ### Evaluating DQN Variants (`eval_dqn.py`)

 Requires model path (`.pt`).
 Use `--arch duel` for Dueling DQN.